Tyler-Hardin/thread_pool/README.md

 thread_pool
 ===========

-Thread pool using std::* primitives from C++11.
+Simple thread pool using only standard library components.
 Also includes a class for a priority thread pool.

-Requires concepts and C++17, including constexpr-if.
-Currently only GCC 7.0+ is sufficient.
-Use `-std=c++17 -fconcepts` to compile.
+Requires concepts and C++20.
+Currently only GCC 10.0+ is sufficient.
+Use `-std=c++20 -fconcepts` to compile.

 The priority thread pool is only supported on POSIX/-like systems.
 But it's still easy to use the normal pool on non-POSIX; just don't compile priority_thread_pool.cpp or include the header.

-If GCC 6.2 is prefered, revision `65879c9` is compatible.
 For just C++11, use `8bdfb9b`. `5ea01d0` was the latest to support <= C++14.
+For C++17, use `e3be25` and compile with `-std=c++17 -fconcepts`.

 The priority pool has the same API as described below, accept it has an int parameter first for the priority of the task.
 E.g. `pool.async(5, func, arg1, arg2)` for priority 5.